Veronika Powell from Viva!Health reveals not just what you can eat as a vegan, but what you should be eating as part of a healthy diet.

 Peas are pulses but more delicate, so are best cooked only briefly, from frozen.
 Soya beans – edamame – and products made from them, such as tofu, tempeh and mock meats, are now widely available frozen or chilled, so are a very convenient source of nutrition.

 Nuts and seeds

-A reliable source of B12 is a must – fortified foods, such as plant milks, yoghurts, nutritional yeast or a supplement.
 If you’re over 50, it’s recommended you take a supplement, and that applies to everyone whatever their diet – vegans, vegetarians and ardent meat-eaters.
-You may not get enough from foods alone.
+You may not get enough from food alone.

 Not just sweet treats but also vegan junk foods, crisps, biscuits, ice cream, vegan cheese and so on – they can all be a part of a healthy diet as long as you have them in small amounts – a ‘treat’ in the true sense of the word.